ddobric/tye-demo/README.md

 }
 ~~~

-When running all with Tye in Kubernetes, this configuration entry is not required.
+When running all with Tye in Kubernetes, this configuration entry is **NOT** required.
 The url is in that case looked up by the Tye runtime.

 To run the system locally, do following.
 Run the *tye* command line in the folder with the solution.